go101/immutable-value-proposal/README.md

 For example, a value declared as `var p ***int.fixed` in this proposal is like a variable decalared as `int const * const * const * p` in C/C++.
-In C/C++, we can declare a variable as `int * const * const * x`, in this proposal, no ways to declare variables with the similar immutabilities.
+In C/C++, we can declare a variable as `int * const * const * x`, but there are no ways to declare variables with the similar immutabilities in this proposal.

 Another example, the following C code are valid.
 ```C